-\setminus The ECG App cannot diagnose cardiac conditions or look for signs of a heart attack.
+$\underline{\land}$ The ECG App cannot diagnose cardiac conditions or look for signs of a heart attack. !
 The ECG App is not meant to replace traditional methods of diagnosis or treatment by a qualified healthcare professional.
-If you think you are having a medical emergency, contact your local emergency services immediately.

-DO NOT change your medications or dosage without first consulting your doctor.

-DO NOT interpret or take clinical action based on the ECG App measurements without first consulting with a qualified healthcare professional.

-DO NOT take ECG measurements during any physical activity.

-DO NOT take ECG measurements when the Galaxy Watch is close to strong electromagnetic fields (for example, magnetic resonance imaging (MRI) or X-Ray equipment, electromagnetic anti-theft systems, and metal detectors).

-For security reasons, always pair the Galaxy phone and Galaxy watch via Bluetooth in a private (homebased) setting.
-It is NOT recommended that pairing be done in a public space.
-DO NOT take ECG measurements during a medical procedure (for example, surgery or external defibrillation procedures).
+If you think you are having a medical emergency, contact your local emergency services immediately. \triangle DO NOT change your medications or dosage without first consulting your doctor. $\underline{\land}$ DO NOT interpret or take clinical action based on the ECG App measurements without first consulting with a qualified healthcare professional. $\underline{\land}$ DO NOT take ECG measurements during any physical activity.
+DO NOT take ECG measurements when the Galaxy Watch is close to strong electromagnetic fields (for example, magnetic resonance imaging (MRI) or X-Ray equipment, electromagnetic anti-theft systems, and metal detectors). \triangle For security reasons, always pair the Galaxy phone and Galaxy watch via Bluetooth in a private (home-based) setting.
+It is NOT recommended that pairing be done in a public space

-DO NOT take ECG measurements when the Galaxy Watch is outside of the following conditions:

-- Temperature: 54 °F 104 °F/12 °C 40 °C - Humidity: 30% 90% relative humidity

-Make sure that the finger used to record the ECG is uncovered and free of any bruises, scars, or cuts.

-Certain physiological conditions can prevent some people from having a strong enough signal for the ECG App to detect and analyze.
+/!
+DO NOT take ECG measurements during a medical procedure (for example, surgery or external defibrillation procedures). \!
+DO NOT take ECG measurements when the Galaxy Watch is outside of the following conditions: Temperature: 54 °F - 104 °F/12 °C - 40 °C Humidity: 30% - 90% relative humidity $\underline{\land}$ Make sure that the finger used to record the ECG is uncovered and free of any bruises, scars, or cuts. $\underline{\land}$ Certain physiological conditions can prevent some people from having a strong enough signal for the ECG App to detect and analyze.

-5. Getting Started
+5 Getting Started

-The ECG app consists of Galaxy phone app (ECG-Android) and Galaxy Watch app (ECG-Tizen).
-The app can be accessed via Samsung Health Monitor application.
-The ECG App requires a Galaxy Active2 with Tizen version 4.0.0.8 or later, or a later Watch model than the Galaxy Active2 that is paired with a Galaxy phone running Android Nougat or later.
+The ECG app consists of Galaxy phone app (ECG-Android) and Galaxy Watch app (ECG-Tizen/Wear OS).
+The app can be accessed via the Samsung Health Monitor application.
+The ECG app requires a Galaxy Watch Active2 or Galaxy Watch 3 with Tizen version 4.0.0.8 or later, or Galaxy Watch 4 or later model with Wear OS 3.0 that is paired with a Samsung Galaxy phone running Android 9 Pie or later.